 - Decisions regarding health care and medical treatment.

-In some cases, the former couple can amicably come to a consensus on custody and access issues with the help of family lawyers, and without involving a judge or requiring litigation.
-In such cases, the details of custody and access are finalized by an agreement that stipulates the arrangement in writing.
+In some cases, the former couple can amicably come to a consensus on decision-making responsibility and parenting time issues with the help of family lawyers, and without involving a judge or requiring litigation.
+In such cases, the details of the parenting arrangements are finalized by an agreement that stipulates the arrangement in writing.

-If parents cannot agree on these issues, litigation may be required, and a court may make an order respecting custody and access.
+If parents cannot agree on these issues, litigation may be required, and a court may make an order respecting decision-making responsibility and parenting time.

-Calgary Lawyers Resolving Child Custody and Access Matters Through Skillful Advocacy
+Calgary Family Lawyers Resolving Decision-Making Responsibility and Parenting Time Disputes Through Skillful Advocacy

-If you are going through a separation or divorce, the Family Team at HMC Lawyers we will help you make decisions and finalize agreements that are in the best interests of your children.
-We understand that it is often possible for parents to negotiate and agree on child custody arrangements.
+If you are going through a separation or divorce, the Family Law Team at HMC Lawyers will help you make decisions and finalize agreements that are in the best interests of your children.
+We understand that it is often possible for parents to negotiate and agree on decision-making responsibility arrangements.
 Decisions that you and your former partner make are often faster, less expensive and less acrimonious than decisions made by a Court.
-We work hard to make this happen, and to eliminate the stress and emotional turmoil that follows the end of a relationship as much as we can.
+We work hard to make this happen and to eliminate the stress and emotional turmoil that follows the end of a relationship as much as we can.

-Our Family Team has a track record of successfully negotiating and mediating claims on behalf of our clients.
-Although we are capable advocates in the courtroom, we know that the best outcome is more often achieved through finding a solution that is mutually beneficial to you and your ex, and in coming to that solution amicably.
-For advice about child custody and access matters, contact us online or call 1-800-480-3534.
+Our Family Law Team has a track record of successfully negotiating and mediating claims on behalf of our clients.
+Although we are capable advocates in the courtroom, we know that the best outcome is more often achieved through finding a solution that is mutually beneficial to you and your ex, and coming to that solution amicably.
+For advice about decision-making responsibility and parenting time matters, contact us online or call 1-800-480-3534.